Jesskos/word-whizz/README.md

 ### Game Guidelines
 * The player has 6 attempts to guess the word correctly.
-* The computer deducts one attempt each time a guessed letter is not in the word.
+* The computer deducts one attempt each time a guessed letter is not in the word
 * The player can adjust difficulty level on a scale from 1-10, with 10 providing the most difficult words.
 * The computer sets difficulty level at 3 when the player logs in, but when the player adjusts difficulty level, it is maintained throughput the session.
 * The computer awards points for each correctly guessed letter.
 * The computer awards more points at higher word difficulty levels.
 * The computer will still award points if the player loses the game, but does not award points if the player does not finish the game.

+### SetUp

 ### Version 2.0
 Coming soon!!